menu

 Here's the list:

 No, that's not a typo.
-There were actually five Accessories to Murders in this deck.
+There were actually five Murders in this deck.
 (Although, to be fair, this game starts you with six packs, but gives you the chance to earn up to three more, meaning this was a Sealed deck from nine packs of a small set.)

 The amount of rage quits and angry messages I got over this deck was amazing.
 New players do not like to lose to control decks, and for this format, you couldn't really get much more controlling than this.
 Most PS3 users don't use headsets, but I remember one guy who did and was freaking out about my making all my plays after my combat step or on his turn.
 I beat him in six of seven games before he finally refused a rematch.
 (I also never actually engaged him, acknowledged his rage, or sent him any messages.
 I try not to feed trolls when I can avoid it, but I'll let them burrow further under the bridge on their own all day long.)